EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 -----------------
-### 4.0 STARTING THE WEBSERVER
+### 4. STARTING THE WEBSERVER
 -----------------
 On startup of the LEC webserver the camera is already initiated, however the default settings typically need to be adjusted to record good quality video.
-Adjusting the camera settings can simply be achieved using the Camera Settings section of the user interface:
+Adjusting the camera settings can simply be achieved using the `Camera Settings` section of the user interface:

 <img src="assets/camera-setup.png"  width="80%">